 8. What critically adored actors are actually bankable?

 Here’s a test: On the one hand, we’ll crank up the Oscars and Critics’ Score levers, and on the other, we’ll measure only Domestic and Overseas Box Office.
 How far down do you have to go to find someone who ranks highly on both lists?
 Not a single star makes both top tens, though Christian Bale (ranked No. 5 on the critical acclaim list and No. 13 on the box-office list) comes closest.
 Two other stars make both top twenties: Robert Downey Jr. and Angelina Jolie.

 9. Meanwhile, which critically acclaimed actors have yet to score an Oscar nomination?

-If you rig one list's Critics' Score and another list's Oscar value, it brings good tidings for Tom Hardy, who scores No. 4 on the critics' list but has never managed an Oscar nod.
-Here's the biggest shocker, though: Meryl Streep obviously dominates the Oscar list, but when it comes to critical respect, she falls all the way down to No. 39.
+If you rig one list’s Critics’ Score and another list’s Oscar value, it brings good tidings for Tom Hardy, who scores No. 4 on the critics’ list but has never managed an Oscar nod.
+Here’s the biggest shocker, though: Meryl Streep obviously dominates the Oscar list, but when it comes to critical respect, she falls all the way down to No. 39.
 La Streep, ranked under Paul Rudd, Seth Rogen, and Jason Segel?
 How could it be?
-Blame a brutally reviewed string of Streep films starting in 2007 (the first year of our cutoff period) that included Rendition, Lions for Lambs, Dark Matter, and Mamma Mia.
+Blame a brutally reviewed string of Streep films starting in 2007 that included Rendition, Lions for Lambs, Dark Matter, and Mamma Mia.